9 of the Most Expensive Wines Ever Sold

 What Drove the Price: Bordeaux’s later-than-normal frost in early May of 1945 reduced the vintage to its smallest since 1915; grapes were very ripe, too, with alcohol content as high as 15 percent.

-Each bottle of Château Mouton-Rothschild’s 1945 vintage features an illustrated “V” for victory, signifying the end of World War II.
-Prior to the 1945 Domaine de la Romanée-Conti sale in 2018 (listed above), this wine—crafted from grapes harvested in the Médoc region of Bordeaux, France and also sold through Sotheby’s—held the record for the most expensive wine ever sold.
-As a jeroboam (the equivalent of six wine bottles), the winning wine was much larger than a 750mL bottle, but auctioneers estimated a 750mL’s value at approximately $60,000.
+Each bottle of Château Moulton Rothschild’s 1945 vintage features an illustrated “V” for victory, signifying the end of World War II.
+Before the 1945 Domaine de la Romanée-Conti sale in 2018 (listed above), this wine—crafted from grapes harvested in the Médoc region of Bordeaux, France and also sold through Sotheby’s—held the record for the most expensive wine ever sold.
+As a jeroboam (the equivalent of six wine bottles), the winning wine was much larger than a 750mL bottle, but auctioneers estimated a 750mL value at approximately $60,000.

 4. 1947 Château Cheval Blanc